Jasmine-377/SchedulesApp/README.md

-tkinter.messagebox: Used in the code to display error messages, such as errors in the time format or inability to display the geographic location. tkinter.Listbox: Used in the code to display a list of schedules. tkinter.Frame: Used in the code to create button frames and map display frames. geopy.geocoders.Nominatim: Used in the code to obtain the latitude and longitude of the place according to the name of the place in the schedule.
+tkinter.messagebox: Used in the code to display error messages, such as errors in the time format or inability to display the geographic location. tkinter.Listbox: Used in the code to display a list of schedules. tkinter.Frame: Used in the code to create button frames and map display frames. geopy.geocoders.Nominatim: Used in the code to obtain the latitude and longitude of the place according to the name of the place in the schedule for display on OpenStreetMap.